Nomination Deadline: December 1, 2018

 The nomination package should include the following:

-- curriculum vitae (no page limit) of the candidate, focussed on the candidate’s contributions in the category or categories for which they are being nominated.
+- curriculum vitae (no page limit) of the candidate, focused on the candidate’s contributions in the category or categories for which they are being nominated.

 - 3-5 letters of support for the candidate from other people who have first hand knowledge of the candidate’s contributions in the appropriate category or categories.
 Such letters can be written by colleagues in the same Department or other Departments in Canada or outside of Canada, or by other people who can appraise the contributions, for example former students for a teaching contribution, or somebody in the computing industry for a research contribution who knows the impact of a candidate’s research.